 In postnatal samples from patients with non-syndromic intellectual disability and/or developmental delay, the P036 and P070 subtelomere probemixes detect subtelomeric CNVs in approximately 3-6% of the cases.
 However, the diagnostic sensitivity depends highly on the inclusion criteria of the patients that were tested.
 When patients with non-syndromic intellectual disability, developmental delay and congenital abnormalities are included, CNVs are found in approximately 10% of the cases.
-For prenatal samples, the diagnostic sensitivity for products of conception (POC) is 18-62%.
+For prenatal samples, the diagnostic sensitivity is 0.5-4% and the diagnostic sensitivity for products of conception (POC) is 18-62%.